The stomach may feel a bit crampy or bloated at one week pregnant due to hormonal changes and early pregnancy symptoms.

 Pregnancy is a remarkable journey, filled with anticipation and change.
 The first week can be particularly confusing, as many women might not even realize they are pregnant.
 Hormonal shifts begin almost immediately after conception, leading to various physical sensations.
 One common question arises: how does your stomach feel at 1 week pregnant?

-During this time, the body starts producing hormones such as human chorionic gonadotropin (hCG) and progesterone.
-These hormones play crucial roles in maintaining the pregnancy but also contribute to various symptoms, including changes in digestion and abdominal sensations.
+During this time, the body ramps up progesterone, while human chorionic gonadotropin (hCG) is not released until the embryo implants roughly 6 – 12 days after ovulation.
+These hormones eventually play crucial roles in maintaining the pregnancy, but only progesterone is active this first week, contributing to early symptoms such as changes in digestion and abdominal sensations.

 It’s not uncommon for women to experience some bloating or mild cramping during this early period.
 These sensations can be attributed to the body adjusting to the new hormonal environment.
 Understanding these early signs can help in recognizing pregnancy sooner rather than later.